scionproto/scion/doc/DRKeyInfra.md

 must be renewed at the beginning of a new epoch.
-However, if a packet is authenticated immediately before a key expires, but arrives at destination when already the new key is used, a race condition occurs as the packet's authenticity can not be verified.
+However, if a packet is authenticated immediately before a key expires, but arrives at destination when already the new key is used, a race condition occurs as the packet's authenticity cannot be verified.
 To avoid race conditions, the validity of second-level keys exceeds the epoch end time by a small extent.
 By default, we assume a epoch length of 24 hours and the following key validity periods: